 Millions of Australians are being asked to take a free online Life Check on a new website launched today, as the Liberal National Government continues rolling out its More Choices For A Longer Life measures, supporting Australians to live longer, better lives.

-“This is one of the best New Year’s resolutions you can make in 2019 and it’s something to tell you friends about, because spending a few minutes taking a Life Check could make a lifetime of difference.”
+“This is one of the best New Year’s resolutions you can make in 2019 and it’s something to tell you friends about, because spending a few minutes taking a Life Check could make a lifetime of difference.” said Minister Wyatt.

-Nine and a half million Australians aged 45 and over can now access free advice to plan and take positive steps towards better health and greater security.
+Ten million Australians aged 45 and over can now access free advice to plan and take positive steps towards better health and greater security.

 “We should be aiming to live well to 100 or more,” said Minister Wyatt.
 “We’re already living 25 years longer than we did a century ago and we owe it to ourselves, our families and the nation to live the best we can.

 “Average Australian life expectancy is now 82.5 years and it is projected by 2050 there will be more than 40,000 centenarians.”